Spending time outdoors can be a fun and invigorating experience…or an absolute drag if you don’t have the right gear!

 For longer trips, you’ll want to bring some gallon jugs for easy access to H2O at your campground.

-Even if you’re staying at a campground with potable water, it never hurts to be prepared.
-You should always assume every source of water you pass is undrinkable and therefore purify or filter it before drinking.
-These devices are available in various forms, from water pumps to straws and tablets.
+Water is a must-have on any camping trip, and even if you’re staying at a campground with potable water, it never hurts to be prepared.
+You should always assume every source of water you pass is undrinkable and purify or filter it before drinking.
+These devices are available in various forms, from water pumps to straws and tablets

 While bringing along a map and compass is a good start, make sure you know how to use them before your next trip.